Time Shield Library

 int64_t now_realtime_us()

-Get current real time in microseconds using a hybrid method.
+Get current real time in microseconds using a platform-specific method.

 double get_cpu_time() noexcept